awsdocs/amazon-aurora-user-guide/doc_source/CHAP_SettingUp_Aurora.md

 + What are the memory and processor requirements for your application or service?
 You will use these settings when you determine what DB instance class you will use when you create your DB cluster\.
 For specifications about DB instance classes, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.
 + Your DB cluster is in a virtual private cloud \(VPC\)\.
 Security group rules must be configured to connect to a DB cluster\.
 The follow list describes the rules for each VPC option:
   + **Default VPC** — If your AWS account has a default VPC in the region, that VPC is configured to support DB clusters\.
 If you specify the default VPC when you create the DB cluster:
     + You must create a **VPC security group** that authorizes connections from the application or service to the Aurora DB cluster with the database\.
-Note that you must use the [Amazon EC2 API](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html) or the **Security Group** option on the VPC Console to create VPC security groups\.
+Note that you must use the [Amazon EC2 API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html) or the **Security Group** option on the VPC Console to create VPC security groups\.
 For information, see [Step 4: Create a VPC Security Group](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.CreateVPCSecurityGroup)\.
     + You must specify the default DB subnet group\.
 If this is the first DB cluster you have created in the region, Amazon RDS will create the default DB subnet group when it creates the DB cluster\.
   + **User\-defined VPC** — If you want to specify a user\-defined VPC when you create a DB cluster:
     + You must create a **VPC security group** that authorizes connections from the application or service to the Aurora DB cluster with the database\.
-Note that you must use the [Amazon EC2 API](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html) or the **Security Group** option on the VPC Console to create VPC security groups\.
+Note that you must use the [Amazon EC2 API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html) or the **Security Group** option on the VPC Console to create VPC security groups\.
 For information, see [Step 4: Create a VPC Security Group](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.CreateVPCSecurityGroup)\.\.
     + The VPC must meet certain requirements in order to host DB clusters, such as having at least two subnets, each in a separate availability zone\.
 For information, see [Amazon Virtual Private Cloud \(VPCs\) and Amazon RDS](USER_VPC.md)\.
     + You must specify a DB subnet group that defines which subnets in that VPC can be used by the DB cluster\.
 For information, see the DB Subnet Group section in [Working with a DB Instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#Overview.RDSVPC.Create)\.
 + Do you need failover support?
 On Aurora, a Multi\-AZ deployment creates a primary instance and Aurora Replicas\.
 You can configure the primary instance and Aurora Replicas to be in different Availability Zones for failover support\.
 We recommend Multi\-AZ deployments for production workloads to maintain high availability\.
 For development and test purposes, you can use a non\-Multi\-AZ deployment\.
 For more information, see [High Availability for Aurora](Concepts.AuroraHighAvailability.md)\.
 + Does your AWS account have policies that grant the permissions needed to perform Amazon RDS operations?
 If you are connecting to AWS using IAM credentials, your IAM account must have IAM policies that grant the permissions required to perform Amazon RDS operations\.
-For more information, see [Authentication and Access Control for Amazon RDS](UsingWithRDS.IAM.md)\.
+For more information, see [Authentication and Access Control](UsingWithRDS.IAM.md)\.
 + What TCP/IP port will your database be listening on?
 The firewall at some companies may block connections to the default port for your database engine\.
 If your company firewall blocks the default port, choose another port for the new DB cluster\.
 Note that once you create a DB cluster that listens on a port you specify, you can change the port by modifying the DB cluster\.
 + What region do you want your database in?
 Having the database close in proximity to the application or web service could reduce network latency\.